- Professor of Law

 J.D., University of California, Berkeley School of Law

 - Statutory Interpretation

-After graduating from the University of Oklahoma with a bachelor’s degree in Philosophy, Professor Pearl obtained his law degree from the University of California, Berkeley—School of Law.
-While at Berkeley Law, he was on Law Review, chaired the Native American Law Student Association, and was a research assistant for the late esteemed scholar of Indian Law and statutory interpretation, Professor Philip Frickey.
-From Berkeley Law, Professor Pearl returned to Oklahoma where he clerked for the Honorable William J. Holloway Jr., of the United States Court of Appeals for the Tenth Circuit.
-After completing his clerkship, Professor Pearl worked as an associate at Kilpatrick Townsend in Washington, D.C. where he exclusively represented Indian tribes and individual Indians in a variety of capacities and in a diverse array of fora.
+Professor Pearl obtained his law degree from the University of California, Berkeley—School of Law.
+While at Berkeley Law, he was a research assistant for the late esteemed scholar of federal Indian law, Professor Philip Frickey.
+After graduation, Professor Pearl clerked for the Honorable William J. Holloway Jr., of the United States Court of Appeals for the Tenth Circuit and then worked as an associate at Kilpatrick Townsend in Washington, D.C. where he exclusively resented Indian tribes and individual Indians including the plaintiff class in the historic Cobell litigation.

 - Property 5234